Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/lists-of-errors-and-warnings/104-connection-timeout-provider.md

 ### How can I solve timeout errors?💡
 1. Increase the Seller's timeout allowed
-1. Contact the Seller directly in order to let them know about your response time expectations
+1. Contact the Seller directly in order to let them know about your response time expectations.
 1. Reduce the number of hotels/destinations requested.
-1. Retry the operation
+1. Retry the operation.

 :::tip
 If you have followed the tips mentioned above and the Seller's performance is still not optimal, you can try activating **[Speed](/kb/apps/smart-traffic-apps/speed/speed-app)**, our caching solution.
 By enabling Speed, you may be able to improve the response time and overall performance of the Seller's system (learn more here).